stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 I am also affiliated to the Uppsala Center for Labor Studies.
 I expect to graduate in Spring 2019.

+I will be available for interviews during the 2018 EEA meeting in Naples and the 2019 AEA meetings in Atlanta.
 Here you can download my [job market paper](/files/lombardi_jmp.pdf?dl=0).